 The Story of my First Open Source Contribution

-Konstantin Obenland merged my first open source code contribution about a few months ago.
+Konstantin Obenland merged my first open source code contribution a few months ago.
 And despite some hiccups thanks to an overlooked setting in Github on my part, I got full credit and I’m now on the contributors list for Underscores, a popular WordPress starter theme.Yay!

 I’ve used WordPress for almost five years, so finally having a chance to write code that helps a WordPress project is exciting.
 I wanted to share the story of how I went from user to code contributor and what I’ve learned in the process.